facebookexperimental/conjugate_estimators/README.md

 ## Mathematical derivation

-The following formula shows that the 1-H(X) formula, where H is entropy and X a the content's probability of being positive given the label, can be expressed as the Bayesian information gain, or KL divergence between the posterior P and uniform prior Q:
+The following derivation shows that the 1-H(X) formula, where H is entropy and X a the content's probability of being positive given the label, can be expressed as the Bayesian information gain, or KL divergence between the posterior P and uniform prior Q: